LukeShortCloud/rootpages/markdown/ansible.md

 * Organizations = A combination of Users, Teams, Projects, and Inventories.
     * Teams = Teams are a collection of users.
 Teams are not required.
 Multiple users' access can be modified easily and quickly via a Team instead of individually modifying each user's access.
-        * Users = Users are optionally associated with a team and are always associated with an Organization.
+        * Users = Users are optionally associated with a Team and are always associated with an Organization.
 An ACL is set for what resources the user is allowed to use.

 User types / ACLs [2]: